notsue/haha/README.md

 `>python demo.py`

-## Tufte CSS

-You may be interested in our implementation of  [Tufte CSS](https://github.com/edwardtufte/tufte-css).
-This is html with sidenotes and margin notes.
-See: `./docs/tufte`

 Send comments, tips, wishes and questions to notsue at protonmail dot com .
 Do not compare with markdown, ReST, etc. HaHa is not another lightweight markup.
 It's 'dirty' HTML.
 As dirty as possible.